As a wordsmith, you already have 90% of the skills you need to start writing a successful blog.

 Blogging success is possible for you.
 If you already have some writing skills, you are bound to be successful if you stick with it long enough.

-In this article, I’m going to show you exactly how to start your blog and set it up for success from the very beginning (even if you don’t have blogging experience).
+In this article, I’m going to show you exactly how to start writing a blog and set it up for success from the very beginning (even if you don’t have blogging experience).

 Remember, if you ever thought about starting your online venture, the time to begin is now.